Skip to main content

 • A row header tile (a work breakdown structure i.e. a responsibility area).

-• Each Package sits inside a card (the square tiles in the centre of the matrix) and reflects both where the work belongs in the project timeline and who is responsible for completing it.
+• Each Package sits inside a Card (the square tiles in the centre of the Matrix) and reflects both where the work belongs in the Project timeline and who is responsible for completing it.

 • Packages can be assigned to any stakeholder, whether they are internal team members from your organisation or external consultants or subcontractors.